-5.1 Rule Proponent's view
+5.1 Rule proponent's view

 Currently, a DNSP's cost allocation method and any subsequent amendments to the method, are subject to the AER's approval.
 Under the rules, the AER is not required to conduct any public consultation in determining its approval.
 However, the AER is required to approve a DNSP's cost allocation method if it is compliant with the requirements set out in the guidelines.
 The guidelines were developed in 2008 with public consultation in accordance with the distribution consultation procedures.
-Any amendments to the guidelines are also part of the distribution consultation procedures.12
+Any amendments to the guidelines are also part of the distribution consultation procedures.

-The Rule Proponent states that the cost allocation method is an input into negotiated services, and so it should be open to review so customers can assess the appropriateness of it.
-The Rule Proponent also states that the rules require consultation in particular circumstances where the AER is developing or amending any guidelines, models or schemes, or reviewing any values or methods.
-Yet the cost allocation method has not been identified as requiring such a consultation.13
+The rule proponent states that the cost allocation method is an input into negotiated services, and so it should be open to review so customers can assess the appropriateness of it.
+The rule proponent also states that the rules require consultation in particular circumstances where the AER is developing or amending any guidelines, models or schemes, or reviewing any values or methods.
+Therefore, the rule proponent states that the rules should require consultation on changes to the cost allocation method as well.